pekka1234/ImageGenerator/README.md

 3. Deciding if image is created by manual typed order or randomly.
 In image creation above randomly (1) was selected.

-4. Deciding if randomization for each pixel seperately is used or random order.
-In image creation above, random order(1) was selected.
+4. Deciding if randomization for each pixel (0) seperately is used or random order (1).
+In image creation above, random order (1) was selected.

 5. Entering order's lenght.
 In image creation above, 15 was used